 Instant Pot Hawaiian Chicken and Rice is a delicious one-pot meal.
 Both kids and adults love this recipe, with sweet pineapple chunks, tender chicken, and a sweet & tangy sauce.
-The rice cooks at the same time as the pressure cooker Hawaiian chicken!
+The rice cooks at the same time as the meat and sauce.
+Pressure cooker Hawaiian chicken and Rice is a one-pot meal!

 Instant Pot Hawaiian Chicken and Rice

-I can tell that the warmer weather is coming because I have been craving pineapple!
-Today’s recipe is for a pressure cooker Hawaiian Chicken with rice, and it has lots of sweet pineapple chunks in it!
+Today’s recipe is for a pressure cooker Hawaiian Chicken with rice, and it has lots of tender chicken and sweet pineapple chunks in it!

 This recipe is a little more advanced, but not difficult.
 Just follow along with the steps in the recipe card and you will be eating this delicious Hawaiian Chicken in no time!